magarittenguyen/ST558_Project3_GroupF/README.md

 # Modelling

 The data is already split into 70% training and 30% test.
 Our main goal is to predict the number of shares.
+This will be our response variable.
 We will create four models each using 5-fold cross-validation.

-We begin by creating two multiple linear regression models.
+Two models will be multiple linear regression models, one will be a random forest model and the final model will be a boosted tree model

 A Linear regression model is a supervised learning technique that is used to predict the value of a variable based on the value of other variable(s).
 The variable you want to predict is called the dependent variable or the response.
 The variable(s) you are using to predict is called the independent variable(s) or the predictor(s).

-In both linear models we are using the number of shares as our response variable.

 ## First linear model.